Appclusive/Net.Appclusive.Docs/docs/Clients/CommandLineInterface.md

 # Usage

-After starting the CLI a manager has to be selected.
+After starting the CLI a manager can be selected as follows.

 ```
 manager Net.Appclusive.Core.Domain.Catalogue.CartItemManager